 ABOUT THE MINUTEMAN

-The Minuteman is published weekly by the RMU Department of Public Relations and Marketing for faculty, staff and friends of Robert Morris University.
+The Minuteman is published weekly during the academic year by the RMU Department of Public Relations and Marketing for faculty, staff and friends of Robert Morris University.
+During summer, it is published once every two weeks.
 To submit news for publication in The Minuteman, email email@example.com.
 We cannot guarantee that information submitted after 5 p.m.
 Wednesday will be published in that week's Minuteman.